ROBERT WILLIAMS BUCHANAN (1841 - 1901)

 One of the very few who dared speak out publicly on his behalf was Robert Buchanan, a well-known gadfly, progressive thinker, poet, playwright, novelist, and ‘frequent contributor to the Daily Telegraph’.
 Courageously, Buchanan became Wilde’s foremost public champion between the end of the libel trial and the beginning of the first criminal trial.
 However, even Buchanan’s support was limited and qualified.
 His public defense of Wilde arose out of a deeply felt respect for the democratic principles of equality before the law, and from an admiration for Wilde’s literary contributions to society.
 Buchanan in no way defended Wilde’s alleged behaviour.
 Nevertheless, as the lone voice in Wilde’s corner, Buchanan is significant for sparking a spirited debate in the correspondence columns of the Star, an exchange of ideas whose main subject was the issue of Wilde’s pre-trial conviction by the Press.”

-The Star (16 April, 1895)
+The Star (16 April, 1895 - p.4)

-Sir, Is it not high time that a little charity, Christian or anti-Christian, were imported into this land of Christian shibboleths and formulas?
-Most sane men listen on in silence while Press and public condemn to eternal punishment and obloquy a supposed criminal who is not yet tried or proved guilty. ...
-I for one, at any rate, wish to put on record my protest against the cowardice and cruelty of Englishmen towards one who was, until recently, recognised as a legitimate contributor to our amusement, and who is, when all is said and done, a scholar and a man of letters.
+SIR,— Is it not high time that a little charity, Christian or anti-Christian, were imported into this land of Christian shibboleths and formulas?
+Most sane men listen on in silence while Press and public condemn to eternal punishment and obloquy a supposed criminal who is not yet tried or proved guilty, and, while catchpenny newspapers give space and large type to the banal execrations of “Mothers’ brave Drummer Boys,” still clamoring for blackmail and “breezy” literature, I for one, at any rate, wish to put on record my protest against the cowardice and cruelty of Englishmen towards one who was, until recently, recognised as a legitimate contributor to our amusement, and who is, when all is said and done, a scholar and a man of letters.
 He may be all that public opinion avers him to be; indeed, he stands convicted already, out of his own mouth, of the utmost recklessness and folly; but let us bear in mind that his case still remains sub judice, that he is not yet legally condemned.
-Meanwhile, we are asked by the advocates of orthodox sensualism not merely to trample an untried man in the mire, but to expunge from the records of our literature all the writings, which, only yesterday, tickled our humor and beguiled our leisure. ...
-Even if one granted for a moment that the man was guilty, would that be any reason for condemning work which we know in our hearts to be quite innocent? ...
-Let us ask ourselves, moreover, who are casting these stones, and whether they are those ‘without sin amongst us’ or those who are themselves notoriously corrupt.
-Yours etc. ROBERT BUCHANAN.
+Meantime, we are asked by the advocates of orthodox sensualism not merely to trample an untried man in the mire, but to expunge from the records of our literature all the writings which, only yesterday, tickled our humor and beguiled our leisure.
+“Fling open the windows,” is the cry of the newspaper gamin.
+Even if one granted for a moment that the man were guilty, would that be any reason for condemning work which we know in our hearts to be quite innocent?
+All honor to the managers who refuse to yield to the storm from Grub Street, and all honor to the authors who, like Mr. Grundy, speak the word in season on behalf of harmless plays.
+It would be very easy to show that, if we to judge existing masterpieces in the personal characters of their authors, precious few masterpieces would remain!

-The Star (19 April, 1895)
+The Star (19 April, 1895 - p.3)

-Letter from Lord Queensberry:
+Letter from Lord Queensberry.

-Sir,—My attention has only to-day been called to Mr. Robert Buchanan’s letter in your issue of Tuesday night.
 I have received many anonymous letters, and it is vexatious not to be able to reply to some of them.
 One this morning called my attention to this letter of Mr. Buchanan.
 Can it possibly have come from himself? or was it inspired by him?
-I have not the pleasure of Mr. Buchanan’s acquaintance, but he seems to address a question to myself in this letter to your paper of the 16th April when he says, ‘Who are casting these stones? and are they without sin or those who are notoriously corrupt?’
+I have not the pleasure of Mr. Buchanan’s acquaintance, but he seems to address a question to myself in this letter to your paper of the 16 April when he says, “Who are casting these stones?” and are they without sin or those “who are notoriously corrupt”?
 Is Mr. Buchanan himself without sin?
-I certainly don’t claim to be so myself, though I am compelled to throw the first stone.
+I certainly don’t claim to be so myself, though I was compelled to throw the first stone.
 Whether or not I am justly notoriously corrupt I am willing patiently to wait for the future to decide.
-Judge not that you be not judged I would add until you were qualified to know all the actual facts of a man’s life and what he really was.—Yours, &c.,
+Judge not that you be not judged—I would add, until you were qualified to know all the actual facts of a man’s life, and what he really was.—Yours, &c.,

+18 April.
 QUEENSBERRY.

-The Star (20 April, 1895)
+The Star (20 April, 1895 - p.3)

 SIR,—When the great British public has made up its great British mind to crush any particular unfortunate whom it holds in its power, it generally succeeds in gaining its object, and it is not fond of those who dare to question its power, or its right to do as it wishes.
 I feel, therefore, that I am taking my life in my hands in daring to raise my voice against the chorus of the pack of those who are now hounding Mr. Oscar Wilde to his ruin; the more so as I feel assured that the public has made up its mind to accept me, as it has accepted everybody and everything connected with this case, at Mr. Carson’s valuation.
 I, of course, am the undutiful son who, in his arrogance and folly, has kicked against his kind and affectionate father, and who has further aggravated his offence by not running away and hiding his face after the discomfiture of his friend.
 It is